Virginia gets creative on offense in its rout of Illinois

-The end result was 556 total yards, its most against a major-conference opponent since 2010, with an offense Coach Bronco Mendenhall has developed over the years but rarely had the personnel to match.
-When he spoke about this offense after the game Saturday, he used the word “diversity” twice — and yes, the name Taysom Hill, who played for Mendenhall at BYU, came up.
+The end result was 556 total yards, the Cavaliers’ most against a major-conference opponent since 2010, with an offense Coach Bronco Mendenhall has developed over the years but rarely has had the personnel to match.
+When he spoke about this offense after the game Saturday, he used the word “diversity” twice — and, yes, the name Taysom Hill, who played for Mendenhall at BYU, came up.

-Those questions were the genesis of an offense that unleashed double reverses, receiver passes and other misdirection.
-The final product was a positionless style of football that featured five rushes of 10 or more yards by five different players and 16 receptions of 10 or more yards by six different players, including Armstrong.
+Those questions were the genesis of an offense that unleashed double reverses, wide receiver passes and other misdirection.
+The final product Saturday was a positionless style of football that featured five rushes of 10 or more yards by five players and 16 receptions of 10 or more yards by six players, including Armstrong.

 “I just feel like we have a lot of playmakers, and it just kind of morphed into this,” Armstrong said.
 “They have a lot of trust with our O-line, with me, with the receivers and the chemistry there.
 That’s what we want to do.”